cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 Java supports functional programming using lambda expressions.

+A switch statement supports the primitive types byte, short, char, and int and their associated wrapper classes Character, Byte, Short, and Integer.
+It also supports the String class and enumerated types.
+Floating-point types like float and double are not supported, nor is the Object class.

 ## Using loop constructs

 The continue keyword is used to end the loop iteration immediately and resume execution at the next iteration.